Make-Magazine/makehub/wp-content/themes/buddyboss-theme/readme.txt

 4. Upload the file 'buddyboss-theme-child.zip'

 == Changelog ==

+= 1.8.6 =
+* Forums - Improved discussion labels logic to show group name when forum associated with the group
+* Forums - Removed discussion labels on a single forum and discussion screen
+* Forums - Show proper notification and button text on a forum and discussion screen for logged out users
+* Activity - Improved activity form upload media UI

 = 1.8.5 =
 * Groups - Fixed default avatar issue in messages and notifications screen when group avatar is disabled